 If we use None rather than Some, we need to tell Rust what type of Option<T> we have.

-When we have a Some value, we know that there is a value present, and the value is held within the Some.
-When we have a None value, in some sense, that means the same thing that null does: we do not have a valid value.
-So why is this any better than null?
+When we have a Some value, we know that a value is present, and the value is held within the Some.
+When we have a None value, in some sense, it means the same thing as null: we don’t have a valid value.
+So why is having Option<T> any better than having null?

-In short, because Option<T> and T (where T can be any type) are different types from each other, so the compiler won’t let us use an Option value as if it was definitely a valid value.
+In short, because Option<T> and T (where T can be any type) are different types, the compiler won’t let us use an Option<T> value as if it was definitely a valid value.
 For example, this code won’t compile because it’s trying to compare an Option<i8> to an i8:

 let x: i8 = 5;